Rod Serling returns, with a focus on less Twilight Zone fantasy and much more horror.

 Charles Bronson and James Coburn star in a brilliant tale of blue collar hard times and bareknuckle boxing.

-Charles Bronson maintained a career resurgence with this B-movie studio.
+Charles Bronson experienced a career resurgence with B-movie Cannon Studios.

 The Ape in the Corner Office: Our Evolutionary place in the workforce is revealed.